top of page

 Art History

-• a deep dive into the history of a specific artwork or culture, like the Aztec Sun Stone or Renaissance Mexico (you can see some my areas of expertise in About)
+• A deep dive into the history of a specific artwork or culture, like the Aztec Sun Stone or Renaissance Mexico (you can see some my areas of expertise in About)

-• Art History and Disney
+• Art History and Disney parks, movies, and attractions

-• women in art history
+• Women in art history

 • Art History for non-scholarly audiences